Documentary: Dynex, Neuromorphic Quantum Computing for solving Real-World Problems, At Scale.

 Scientists at HP Labs built the first working memristor in 2008 and since that time, researchers in many large IT companies have explored how memristors can be used to create smaller, faster, low-power computers that do not require data to be transferred between volatile and non-volatile memory.

-Dynex' patent pending digital Dynex circuit is realised as a memristor based bi-directional logic circuit to leverage ion drifting of electrons for quantum computing.
+Dynex' patent pending Silicon Quantum Chip is realised as a memristor based bi-directional logic circuit to leverage ion drifting of electrons for quantum computing.
 These circuits differ from traditional logic circuits in that input and output terminals are no longer distinct.
 In a traditional logic circuit, some input is given and the output is the result of computation performed on the input, via uni-directional logic gates.
 In contrast, a memristor based bi-directional logic circuit can be operated by assigning the output terminals, then reading the input terminals.

 Superposition in a Dynex ion drift circuit: measurement of a 3 qubit quantum gate in superposition: When applying +1.0V on the output terminal v3 of an OR gate, the input terminals v1 and v2 automatically converge to satisfy the logical OR in reverse.